MashNagesh/DAND/P4-Exploratory DA- Using R/RedWine-v1.md

 ### Description 3:

-The above plot shows the realtionship between alcohol(y axis) ,density(x axix) and quality(3rd dimension in coloured points) We can  see a inverse relation between alcohol and density and also a positive corelation between higher quality and higher alcohol content can be observed which indicates that most of the highly rated alcohols had a higher alcohol content.
+The above plot shows the realtionship between alcohol(y axis) ,density(x axix) and quality(3rd dimension in coloured points)
+We can  see a inverse relation between alcohol and density and also a positive corelation between higher quality and higher alcohol content can be observed which indicates that most of the highly rated alcohols had a higher alcohol content.The regression lines of the higher quality wines clearly occupy the top portion of the chart area indicating a realtively higher alcohol content.

 # REFLECTION